mwidjaja1/3pfl/README.md

 ## Summary
 We expect all team members to follow these four rules on the game and [on our Discord](https://discord.gg/RGzcnXfWhv).

-1. Be friendly and respectful to our team.
-Bullying, harassing, lying, abusing your role, and spamming are examples of not being respectful. ❤️
+1. Be a positive contributor to the team.
+Be respectful, support our family friendly community, tie in challenge mode, and participate positively with the team so that your teammates are glad you're here. ❤️
-2. We promote players who were on the team during the last 7 days, were active, has 1700+ trophies, & is on Discord membership (for Pro promotions) 📈
+2. We promote players who were on the team during the last 7 days, were active, & has 1700+ trophies.
+Pros must also be on Discord or active in the game chat. 📈
 3. We demote/boot players who are inactive in the last 7 days or violated a rule 😞
 4. Team members who get promoted to pro are eligible for a free 3PFL Sticker 💌
-5. If you want to tie with another player, spam NOO x3.
-If the other player responds the same or responds with a 👍, it means you agree to help each other.
-6. Don't give us a reason to change the rules because of you
+5. Don't give us a reason to change the rules because of you

 ---

-## 1. Be friendly to our team ❤️
+## 1. Be a positive contributor to the team ❤️

-We are trying to create a friendly + active team environment.
-To that end, all teammates -- regardless of level even up to Captain -- are expected to:
+We expect all teammates, at all levels even up to Captain, to contribute positively to the team so that we're better with you rather than without.
+All teammates are expected to:

-- **Be respectful to all teammates even if the other side was at fault**.
-Some examples of violations include bullying, harassment, lying, griefing, vulgarity, or rudeness that's targeted to a teammate.
+- **Respect your teammates, even if the other side was at fault**.
+For example, do not bully, harass, lie, grief, discriminate, insult, or be rude to a teammate.
-- **Support our family friendly community**.
-Some examples of violations include abusing your team role, making discriminatory statements, being egregiously not family friendly, or egregious spam.
+- **Contribute in a family friendly way that positively helps the team**.
+For example, do not abuse your team role, use vulgar or crude language, or spam.
-- **Positively contribute to our team**.
-These are the players that make our team better, by supporting our culture, helping us excel, and supporting their fellow teammates in games whenever possible.
+- **Tie in challenge mode and don't intentionally sabotage the team in trophy games**.
+Trophy games are hard, but, try not to sabotage your teammates.
+In Challenge Mode, you must always tie.
 - **Not break any laws or Noodlecake's Terms of Service**

 When a rule violation is identified: